MrTrachl/rally/README.md

 rarely in a way that's genuinely **beautiful**, and rarely keeping pace with **modern social components**.

-The gap is real: even Robinhood — a billion-dollar company — only launched the *beta* of its social feature in 2026, and even then it isn't without its rough edges.
+The gap is real: even Robinhood — a billion-dollar company — is still only just inviting users to the *beta* of its social feature in 2026, and even then it isn't without its rough edges.
 The appetite for social, community-driven market tools is clearly there; it just hasn't been fully realized yet.
 Rally was built to bridge those two worlds — beautiful data and modern